Skip to main content

 3. Extract the form data from view.state.values

-4. Do whatever to do such as input validations, storing them in a database, talking to external services
+4. Do whatever logic you'd like, such as input validations, storing the values in a database, talking to external services, etc.

-5. Respond with 200 OK as the acknowledgment by either of the followings:
+5. Respond with 200 OK as the acknowledgment by doing either of the followings:

 • Sending an empty body means closing only the modal

-Your app can optionally receive view_closed payloads whenever a user clicks on the Cancel or x buttons.
+Your app can optionally receive view_closed payloads whenever a user clicks on the cancel or x buttons.
 These buttons are standard, not blocks, in all app modals.
-To receive the "view_closed" payload when this happens, set notify_on_close to true when creating a view with views.open and views.push methods.
-All you need to do to handle the "view_closed" requests are:
+To receive the view_closed payload when this happens, set notify_on_close to true when creating a view with views.open and views.push methods.
+To handle the "view_closed" request:

 1. Verify requests from Slack

-3. Do whatever to do at the timing
+3. Handle whatever logic you'd like to do at the timing

 4. Respond with 200 OK as the acknowledgment

-In general, there are a few things to know when working with modals.
-They would be:
+In general, there are a few things to know when working with modals:

-• You need trigger_id in user interaction payloads to open a modal view
+• You need a trigger_id in user interaction payloads to open a modal view

-• Each input/selection in non-"input" typed blocks such as "section", "actions" is sent as a "block_actions" request
+• Each input/selection in non-input typed blocks, such as section or actions, is sent as a block_actions request

-• You use callback_id to identify a modal, a pair of block_id and action_id to identify each input in view.state.values
+• Use callback_id to identify a modal, a pair of block_id and action_id to identify each input in view.state.values

-• You can use view.private_metadata to hold the internal state and/or "block_actions" results on the modal
+• Use the view.private_metadata property to hold the internal state and/or block_actions results on the modal

-• You respond to "view_submission" requests with response_action to determine the next state of a modal
+• Respond to view_submission requests with response_action to determine the next state of a modal

-• views.update and views.push API methods are supposed to be used when receiving "block_actions" requests in modals, NOT for "view_submission" requests
+• The views.update and views.push API methods should be used when receiving block_actions requests in modals, NOT for view_submission requests

 Examples